bbb.png

 Fears based on falsehoods

-People are scared the arrival of refugees will lead to a less safe society with higher crime rates [5].
-This feeling does not come out of nowhere; the narrative on immigrants has got increasingly negative [3].
+People are scared the arrival of refugees will lead to a less safe society with higher crime rates.
+This feeling does not come out of nowhere; the narrative on immigrants has got increasingly negative.
 Some of the widely held beliefs are inaccurate or miss nuance, but they still induce fear.
-For example, the claim [1b] that the number of crimes committed by refugees has increased is untrue.
-Rather, the crime rate among immigrants and refugees has been decreasing for years [17].
+For example, the claim that the number of crimes committed by refugees has increased is untrue.
+Rather, the crime rate among immigrants and refugees has been decreasing for years.

 Similarly, people fear that the opening of a COA location will lead to increased crime in their neighbourhood.
-Research shows that this isn't the case; crime rates in neighbourhoods do not change when a COA-centre is opened [6].
-Read more about that here (COA article).
+Research shows that this isn't the case; crime rates in neighbourhoods do not change when a COA-centre is opened.

 They only publish the bad things, so they can reach people who hate refugees.
 That’s what I see.
-Okay, it’s right to publish the bad sides, but also the good sides.
+It is right to publish the bad stories, but also the good stories

 — Vartie

-An aspect that is often forgotten about when people talk about crime and refugees is that asylum seekers are more likely to become victims of a crime [15].
+An aspect that is often forgotten about when people talk about crime and refugees is that asylum seekers are more likely to become victims of a crime.
 They are more likely to be in a vulnerable position.
-They often don't speak the language, don't have a good support system, and don't know how the justice system works [16].
+They often don't speak the language, don't have a good support system, and don't know how the justice system works.
 Furthermore, many asylum seekers are afraid that reporting a crime might hurt their chances of getting a residence permit.
-Because of this, crimes go unreported, leaving asylum seekers in a more vulnerable position.
+Because of this, crimes go unreported, leaving asylum seekers in an even more vulnerable position.
 This compromised situation is exploited by criminals, with crimes such as abuse, human trafficking, and financial scams.

 The group overshadows the individual

 Media coverage has a big influence on how the population views a group.
-[5] Researchers have analysed and compared previous studies that evaluate the media coverage on immigrants and the effects it has.
+Researchers have analysed and compared previous studies that evaluate the media coverage on immigrants and its effects.
 They found that people often think and talk about refugees as one cohesive group, and fail to recognize them as individuals.
-According to research, the media consistently portrays minority groups like refugees in a negative light, making them seem like a danger to safety, economy, and hygiene [12].
-Moira Grant McLoughlin further enhances this finding in her research [11].
+The media consistently portrays minority groups like refugees in a negative light, making them seem like a danger to safety, economy, and hygiene.
+Moira Grant McLoughlin further enhances this finding in her research.
 She found that most stories about refugees exclude their voices and perspectives.
-By doing so, the perception that “all refugees are the same” is strengthened even more, a stereotype that affects many.
+By doing so, the perception that ‘all refugees are the same’ is strengthened even more, a stereotype that affects many.

 To read more about the depiction of refugees in the media, go to this article.